marcon29/rails-archery-score-tracker/notes.md

 # Archer Controller
     - this is where to test attr formatting methods with actual input

+# ScoreSession Controller
+    - for match Rsets and set scoring_method
+        - first to 6 set points wins (don't need to complete all ends)
+        - so when tracking shot.set_score, if 6, destroy any unshot ends for that SetRound

 # Round Controller
     - can't allow an empty value for user_edit to be passed to model
         - i.e. no user_edit = "", must not use at all and allow DB default or explictly setting only